k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 > NOTES:
 >
 > * Clicking on the Execute button will first save the Schema and deploy the LU, if it was changed, before a popup is opened.
 > * When changing the Sync Mode or cleaning the Instance ID field - the main results area is reset and the displayed content is cleared.
-This is done in order to avoid confusion of what is currently shown.
+This is done in order to avoid confusion of what is currently being displayed.